 Cannabis contains more than 113 chemical compounds called cannabinoids.
 Delta-9 tetrahydrocannabinol (THC) is one of those cannabinoids, and it’s the ingredient responsible for making you feel high.

+A cannabis high can last anywhere from 2 to 10 hours, depending on various factors.
 Here’s a closer look at the timeline of a delta-9 THC high and tips for cutting things short.

 How quickly you feel the effects mostly depends on your method of use: